 2.17.1.
 Simultaneously restoring the mirror disks on both of the active and standby servers from the same disk image 2.17.2.
-Simultaneously restoring the mirror disks on both of the active and standby servers from their respective disk images 2.17.3.
+0 2.17.3.
 Restoring the mirror disk on the single server from the disk image